Political positions of Kirsten Gillibrand: Israel

 Gillibrand's website states "Specifically, Senator Gillibrand will continue to strengthen America's close relationship with the State of Israel."
 She voted for S.CON.RES.23 of 2011–2012, which was "A concurrent resolution declaring that it is the policy of the United States to support and facilitate Israel in maintaining defensible borders and that it is contrary to United States policy and national security to have the borders of Israel return to the armistice lines that existed on June 4, 1967."

 In 2012, Gillibrand came out against Democrat Charles Barron, a candidate for the state's Eighth Congressional District, because she viewed him as anti-Israel.
 Barron compared Israel's treatment of Palestinians in Gaza to the Nazi's treatment of Jews.
 Her spokesman said "Any candidate who is anti-Israel does not share Senator Gillibrand's values," At the time, Politico wrote that Gillibrand was potentially facing a general election against Rep. Bob Turner (R-NY), "best known for winning a special election as something of a single-issue pro-Israel candidate."

-In December 2016, Gillibrand urged President Obama to veto UN Security Council Resolution 2334, which condemned Israeli settlement building in the occupied Palestinian territories as a violation of international law.
+In January 2016, Gillibrand was part of an all-Democratic congressional delegation that met with Prime Minister Benjamin Netanyahu during a trip to Israel.
+In December, Gillibrand urged President Obama to veto UN Security Council Resolution 2334, which condemned Israeli settlement building in the occupied Palestinian territories as a violation of international law.

 In May 2017, Gillibrand co-sponsored the Israel Anti-Boycott Act (S.270), which made it a federal crime, punishable by a maximum sentence of 20 years imprisonment, for Americans to encourage or participate in boycotts against Israel and Israeli settlements in the occupied Palestinian territories if protesting actions by the Israeli government.
 This bill was criticized by the American Civil Liberties Union and other civil rights proponents including Amnesty International.
 In direct response to criticisms, Gillibrand said that she would urge changes to the bill so that it would only apply to companies, not individuals.
 In August 2017 she withdrew her support, and, in 2019, she ultimately voted against the legislation.

+In 2022, amid heightened antisemitic attacks in New York, Gillibrand requested an additional $2 million for the US-Israel Homeland Security Program and $6 million for the US-Israel cybersecurity cooperation grant program.